 With these delicious chicken wings they can stay home and enjoy their ballgame and they even manage to have multiple screens as they watch one game on the TV, one on the computer and one of their phone.
 Yes, my boys love their sports and they also love their wings.
 You don’t have to be a sports fan like my boys to enjoy these delicious chicken wings though.

 Making your own wings at home is a pretty easy process too.
-I chose to fry my wings but they can also be done in the oven but they really are better fried, but isn’t just about everything !?!
+You can chose to fry my wings but they can also be done in the oven but they really are better fried, but isn’t just about everything !?!

-I started by roasting the garlic.
-I LOVE roasted garlic, it tastes amazing, it’s easy to do and it makes your house smell wonderful too.
+Start by roasting the garlic.
+I LOVE roasted garlic, it tastes amazing.
+It is easy to do and makes your house smell wonderful too.

 Just trim the top off of the head of garlic, place on a piece of foil and then drizzle with olive oil.